ztt-21/zTT/Pixel_3a/README.md

 For running zTT on Pixel 3a, you need *a client device* (e.g., labtop or desktop) which is connected to Monsoon power monitor for measuring power consumption of Pixel 3a and also you need *a device for zTT agent server*.

+To connect monsoon power monitor and your Pixel 3a device, you need to detach the battery of Pixel 3a.

+The client device and Pixel 3a communiate each other via adb through WiFi connection.

 **Note that, the client device, the agent server device and Pixel 3a should connected to _same WiFi AP_.**

-To connect monsoon power monitor and your Pixel 3a device, you need to detach the battery of Pixel 3a.

 ## Install dependencies